meginwinnipeg/workshops/content/handson/qgis-1/qgis1.md

 In this session, participants will:
 - Gain an overview of GIS and popular visualization strategies;
 - Become familiar with popular GIS software and what is supported through the University;
 - Explore the QGIS interface;
--	Load and symbolize tabular data to an existing project.
+	- Load and symbolize tabular data in an existing project.

 ## Before the session:
 - Download and install the **long-term release** of QGIS for your operating system.
 [Download Software](https://qgis.org/en/site/forusers/download.html){: .btn .btn-green }